emmaero/countdown/README.md

    - Potential solution(s)?

 ### Answer
 Place a brief explanation here.
 You can explain this further during the technical interview.

+   - Uncaught DOMException: Blocked a frame with origin "http://127.0.0.1:8080" from accessing a cross-origin frame. at e.value (https://lcx-embed.bambuser.com/powered-by-bambuser-theme/embed.js:8:132165)
+   - This happens because the frame with unsecure protocol is try to access bambuser player that is using SSL certificate.
+It's using http protocol instead of https protocol.
+   - Make sure you are using a ssl certificate in your server.

 See how to reproduce the error: [Video](producing-iframe-error.mp4)